faros-ai/airbyte-local-cli/README.md

 ## Example Usage

-Note: The source arguments may differ depending on the source being used.
+**Note**: The source arguments may differ depending on the source being used.

 ```sh
 ./airbyte-local.sh \